-Source: IOTC catch-and-effort data (unraised).
-Does not include fleets non-reporting catch-and-effort data.
+Source: IOTC catch-and-effort data.
+Does not include catches from fleets from not reporting catch-and-effort data.

 Fig. 11a-f.
 Time-area catches (in number of fish) of blue marlin as reported for the longline fisheries of Japan (JPN) and Taiwan, China (TWN) for the period 2008-12 by fleet and for 2013-17, by year and fleet.
 Red lines represent the marlin hotspots identified by the IOTC WPB.